MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/service-description.md

 ### Customer activities

-Customers work with their partner and [Microsoft FastTrack](/dynamics365/fasttrack/) following the [Success by Design](/dynamics365/fasttrack/success-by-design-overview) framework and using tools and best practice templates provided in [Lifecycle Services](../../dev-itpro/lifecycle-services/lcs.md) to implement their solution.
+Customers work with their partner and [Microsoft FastTrack](/dynamics365/fasttrack/) following the [Dynamics 365 Implementation Guide](https://community.dynamics.com/365/dynamics-365-fasttrack/p/dynamics365implementationguide), the [Success by Design](/dynamics365/fasttrack/success-by-design-overview) framework, and the tools and best practice templates provided in [Lifecycle Services](../../dev-itpro/lifecycle-services/lcs.md) to implement their solution.
 Common activities include:

 - User identity and security management
 - Define, develop and operate business processes